Traditional Wood-and-Canvas Canoe Construction

 The art of the canoe with a master builder.

 Rollin Thurlow has been building and using, writing and teaching about wood-and-canvas canoes for years.
-In this course, he will lead you through the complete construction of one traditional Maine Guide canoe, the 17′ Atkinson Traveler, and one traditional Maine fishing canoe, the 15′ square-sterned Kingfisher.
+Elisa Schine has been using canoes since she was a teenager and building and restoring wood-and-canvas canoes for many years, including the last six at Rollin’s Northwoods Canoe Company.
+In this course, the instructors will lead you through the complete construction of two traditional Maine Guide canoes, the 17’ Atkinson Traveler and a 15’ Willow; and a traditional Maine fishing canoe, the 15’ square-sterned Kingfisher.

 You'll start by steam-bending the clear cedar ribs onto the two forms.
 While they cure, you'll make up ash thwarts and pre-bend the stems and gunwales.
 Then comes the fitting and fastening of the planking—a good chance to practice hand-tool skills in a very satisfying process.
 Working this thin cedar is a real pleasure.

 At week’s end, you will canvas the canoes in the traditional manner, using the “envelope” method, stretching the canvas drum-tight, tacking it in place, and filling the outside weave with a special compound.
 Between steps, there may be time to carve your own paddle—a fascinating project unto itself.
 Three students will leave this course with a new canoe nearly ready for paint and varnish; all will leave with knowledge and experience of what is probably the most indigenous of American boatbuilding techniques, a process directly evolved from birchbark canoes and still very much alive today.

 Rollin Thurlow is widely recognized as a leader in the field of wood-and-canvas canoe construction.
 After taking his class, it is easy to see why!”